skriptum/inequality/text/02_data.md

   - including Hungary (not Eurozone, but data reported)
     - more cases = more reliability
   - abbreviated in plots and tables by 2 digit ISO code
-  - full table with names and data availability (APPENDIX)
+  - full table with names and data availability (APPENDIX A)
 - simplification of data
   - Business Wealth:
     - Unlisted shares and other equity